retrouser955/discord-player-youtubei/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 ### Before you report a bug ...
 - [ ] I have checked that I am on the latest version of discord-player-youtubei
-- [ ] I have checked that I am on the latest version of discord-player
 - [ ] I have checked existing issues to see if this is a duplicate report

 ### Description of the bug